KansasCityWomeninTechnology/angulargirlskc-tool-instructions/web-development-tools/web-development-tools/node-mac.md

 Paste the text you copied from the website into your Terminal window and press `Return/Enter` to run the command.
 Accept to install the "Command Line Developer Tools" and "License Agreement" if prompted.

-At the prompt **Press RETURN to continue or any other key to abort**, press `Return/Enter`.
+At the prompt "**Press RETURN to continue or any other key to abort**", press `Return/Enter`.
 When prompted, type in the password you use to log in to your computer.

 {% hint style="info" %}
 It may look like you're not typing anything in but this is because it doesn't want to display your password on the screen for security.
 Type your full password and press `Return/Enter`.